nikkster311/three_things/README.md

-This is a fullstack MERN/CRUD application built with Node.js, React, Express, MongoDB, and Bootstrap.
+This is a full stack MERN application using CRUD to allow users to add usernames and posts.

-Users can create a new username, and then enter three positive things that happened to them that day.
+Posts can be created, edited, and deleted.

+Designed with Bootstrap.
+Deployed with Heroku.